hashicorp/terraform/website/source/docs/providers/aws/r/elastic_transcoder_pipeline.html.markdown

 * `content_config` - (Optional) The ContentConfig object specifies information about the Amazon S3 bucket in which you want Elastic Transcoder to save transcoded files and playlists. (documented below)
 * `content_config_permissions` - (Optional) The permissions for the `content_config` object. (documented below)
 * `input_bucket` - (Required) The Amazon S3 bucket in which you saved the media files that you want to transcode and the graphics that you want to use as watermarks.
-* `name` - (Optional) The name of the pipeline.
+* `name` - (Optional, ForceNew) The name of the pipeline.
 Maximum 40 characters
-* `notifications` - The Amazon Simple Notification Service (Amazon SNS) topic that you want to notify to report job status. (documented below)
+* `notifications` - (Optional) The Amazon Simple Notification Service (Amazon SNS) topic that you want to notify to report job status. (documented below)
-* `output_bucket` - The Amazon S3 bucket in which you want Elastic Transcoder to save the transcoded files.
+* `output_bucket` - (Optional) The Amazon S3 bucket in which you want Elastic Transcoder to save the transcoded files.
-* `role` - The IAM Amazon Resource Name (ARN) for the role that you want Elastic Transcoder to use to transcode jobs for this pipeline.
+* `role` - (Required) The IAM Amazon Resource Name (ARN) for the role that you want Elastic Transcoder to use to transcode jobs for this pipeline.
-* `thumbnail_config` - The ThumbnailConfig object specifies information about the Amazon S3 bucket in which you want Elastic Transcoder to save thumbnail files. (documented below)
+* `thumbnail_config` - (Optional) The ThumbnailConfig object specifies information about the Amazon S3 bucket in which you want Elastic Transcoder to save thumbnail files. (documented below)
-* `thumbnail_config_permissions` - The permissions for the `thumbnail_config` object. (documented below)
+* `thumbnail_config_permissions` - (Optional) The permissions for the `thumbnail_config` object. (documented below)

 The `content_config` object specifies information about the Amazon S3 bucket in which you want Elastic Transcoder to save transcoded files and playlists: which